dougch/s2n-tls/tools/junit-snapshot/snapshot_testing_utility_design_doc.md

    - Generate detailed diffs between snapshots
    - Highlight important changes (e.g., passing → failing)
    - Generate an error code when differences are detected
+   - On failures in CI, provide a narrative description of what failed and how to fix
+   - For large changes (>10), summarize trends, patterns or aggregate results

 ### Phase 2: CLI Interface